nathan-russell-blog/nathan-russell-blog.github.io/source/_posts/2015-11-21-rcpp-and-expression-templates.markdown

 {% include_code cpp/LazyCast.cpp %}

-If you are initially put off by this, try to reserve judgement for a bit.
-Despite the somewhat complex appearance, many Rcpp sugar functions / expression template operations follow a very similar pattern, so if are willing to put a little extra effort into familiarizing yourself will the basic paradigm, you will have added a *very* powerful tool to your C++ / Rcpp arsenal.
+If you are initially put off by this, try to reserve judgement for the time being.
+Despite the somewhat complex appearance, many
+Rcpp sugar functions / expression template operations follow a very similar pattern, so if are willing to put a little extra effort into familiarizing yourself will the basic paradigm, you will have added a *very* powerful tool to your C++ / Rcpp arsenal.